kayaman/magj-learn/src/content/docs/aws/dea/resources/enhanced-plan.md

 **Gain hands-on experience with these resources**

-1. Engage in the Best of re:Invent Analytics 2022(opens in a new tab) (AWS Jam)
+1. Engage in the Best of re:Invent Analytics 2022 (AWS Jam)

-2. AWS Cloud Quest: Data Analytics(opens in a new tab)
+2. AWS Cloud Quest: Data Analytics

-3. Performing a Basic Audit of Your AWS Environment(opens in a new tab)
+3. Performing a Basic Audit of Your AWS Environment

 4. Introduction to AWS Identity and Access Management (IAM) (self-paced lab)